mahouboy23/IB-notes/Points.md

 ## Introduction + literary work:
 - **Global Issue:**
     - Define inter-generational poverty as a multifaceted challenge.
-    - Today, I'll delve into the pervasive issue of inter-generational poverty, a multifaceted challenge that perpetuates across generations due to limited access to education, economic opportunities, and healthcare.
+    - Today, I'll delve into the pervasive issue of inter-generational poverty, a multifaceted challenge that perpetuates across generations.
 Intergenerational poverty refers to the condition where poverty persists across multiple generations within a family or community."
-    - Highlight its relevance in societal contexts due to limited access to education, economic opportunities, and healthcare.
+    - This Highlight its relevance in societal contexts due to limited access to education, economic opportunities, and healthcare.
+    - To analyse and better understand this topic... two work that portrays inter-generational poverty in different ways.
 - **Introduction of 'The House on Mango Street':**
     - Author: Sandra Cisneros
     - Title: 'The House on Mango Street'
     - Publication Date: 1984